gregorysprenger/nf-cgl-cgs/docs/output.md

 > [!NOTE]
 > Demultiplexing is an optional step.
 If FastQ files exist, input a `fastq_list.csv` to the `--fastq_list` parameter.

+> [!NOTE]
+> Multiple samplesheets and run directories can be specified by separating them with a comma.
+If multiple Illumina run directories are specified, the flowcell ID will be appended to the output directory name, such as `<params.demux_outdir>/<params.batch_name>_<flowcell_id>`.

 Samples can be demultiplexed when the following parameters are used: `--input <mgi_samplesheet>` and `--illumina_rundir <run_dir>`.
 To save the demultiplexed data, use `--demux_outdir <dir_path>`.

 <details markdown="1">